akimon658/akimon658.github.io/content/p/2022/hugo-url-cards/index.en.md

 However, it's not good at dynamic processing because **it can't use remote files other than JSON or CSV**.
 So we need an API server to generate link cards from URLs.

-Although, it's wasteful to use a lental server and I also want to run it locally.
+Although, it's wasteful to use a rental server and I also want to run it locally.
 Therefore, I decided to create a simple Docker image and use it on GitHub Actions.

 Here is the repo for the container.